sytan98/MIPS-CPU-Coursework/README.md

 ## How to use:
 To test:\
 Run from the base directory of the submission  `./test/test_mips_cpu_harvard.sh [source_directory] [instruction]`.\
-The output files can be used for debugging and will be stored in the ./test/output
+The output files can be used for debugging and will be stored in the /test/output folder.